Head-On Collision Car Accident Lawyer Serving Palm Beach Gardens

 An experienced accident attorney can immediately begin an investigation that is designed to try to determine just who is responsible for your head-on car crash.
 Determining who the negligent party was and how their negligence caused the injuries and expenses that you endured can be crucial to your claim.

 If you have been involved in a Palm Beach Gardens head-on collision car accident, it’s important to consult with a personal injury attorney, in order to try to receive the best care and compensation that you rightfully deserve.
 Therefore, when you are involved in a Palm Beach Gardens head-on collision car accident, seek immediate medical care and contact a Florida personal injury attorney.
-Generally, you have four years in order to file a lawsuit (two years for filing a wrongful death lawsuit).
+Generally, you have two years in order to file a lawsuit (two years for filing a wrongful death lawsuit).
 But you wouldn’t want to wait that long to begin an investigation.

 Discuss Your Case with a Head-On Collision Car Accident Personal Injury Attorney Serving Palm Beach Gardens Today!
 If you were injured in a car accident in Palm Beach Gardens, turn to Frankl Kominsky for comprehensive legal guidance.
 Call (561) 800-8000 or use our Contact Form to set up a free consultation.